Submillimeter Array (SMA) Research

-Star Formation Star Formation
+Star Formation -- Massive Star Formation

 We think we know how stars live and die, but our picture of how stars form is incomplete.
 Astronomers use the SMA to zoom in on star birth, studying the formation and early evolution of both low and high mass stars, their disks, outflows, and magnetic fields.

-SMA Stars Stars
+Dying Stars Dying Stars

 The SMA is able to see the matter stars shed as they die.
 The dust and gas forms planetary nebulae - some of the most beautiful objects in the sky.
 This is the process by which much of the material to form rocky planets, like the earth, becomes available for the next generation of solar systems.